florimondmanca/djangorestframework-api-key/docs/guide.md

 #### Admin panel

-If you'd like to view and manage your custom API key model via the [Django admin site](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/), you can create register a subclass of `APIKeyModelAdmin`:
+If you'd like to view and manage your custom API key model via the [Django admin site](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/), you can create and register a subclass of `APIKeyModelAdmin`:

 ```python
 # organizations/admin.py